JaneManolidou/Spiderweb-SD-Codes/README.md

-## SPT Cluster -
+## SPT Cluster - 2021.2.00019.S

-The SPT Cluster is found at z=4.3.
+The SPT Cluster is found at z=4.3, alongside DRC who is the other cluster the project examines.
 We are searching for the line of CI(1->0) which is redshifted to 92 GHz.
 Our observations are in Band 3 of ALMA.
 Unlike Spiderweb, this cluster is separated into a northern and souther region, and so our data have 2 fields which we can examine.
 This set consists of:

 * Computation of imaging Parameters for the Southern Region - using .ms files produced by scriptforpy
 * Computation of imaging Parameters for the Southern Region - using .ms files produced manually with importasdm